-Australian Shepherds are beautiful medium-sized dogs that are bundles of energy and love.
-They are also quite popular and are currently listed as the 15th most popular dog by the AKC (out of 200 breeds)!
+Australian Shepherds are beautiful medium-sized bundles of energy and love.
+They are also quite popular and are currently listed as the 12th most popular dog by the AKC (out of 200 breeds)!

 You need to be sure the temperament will be a good fit for you and your family, but it’s also important to understand the hereditary health issues for Aussies.

 Here, we go over the common health conditions of the Australian Shepherd, but you should know that Aussies are a fairly healthy breed overall!
 Of course, the health issues we discussed are just some of the more common ones.

 Unfortunately, Australian Shepherds are quite prone to problems with their eyes, with cataracts being a common issue.

 Cataracts can affect dogs of any age.
 In puppies and young dogs, they are classed as congenital or juvenile.
 In adult and older dogs, they tend to mostly be associated with diabetes, although uveitis (inflammation of the middle layer of the eye called uvea), trauma to the eye, old age, and other less common causes are possible.
 The eye starts to take on a cloudy appearance, and it can lead to a partial loss of sight or blindness.
 Cataracts can be painful depending on the underlying condition.
 If they occur gradually, it gives the dog the chance to adapt to the vision loss.
 Surgery is an option.

 With hereditary cataracts (which is the most common kind for Aussies), they do tend to occur in both eyes, but not necessarily at the same time.

 2. Collie Eye Disorder